3. TOOLKIT DEMONSTRATION

 This result can be compared with a 'true smooth' component from the full dataset:

-By going to Log we can see that MSSA reconstruction captured ~69% of the dataset variance that has been used to fill the gaps:
+Log or/and MSSA components table in Advanced options shows that leading four MSSA components captured ~65% of the dataset variance that has been used to fill the gaps: